MicrosoftDocs/azure-docs/articles/site-recovery/hyper-v-vmm-performance-results.md

 ### VM configuration

-* 470 virtual machines on the primary cluster.
+* 470 VMs on the primary cluster.
-* All virtual machines with VHDX disk.
+* All VMs with VHDX disk.
-* Virtual machines running workloads summarized in the table.
+* VMs running workloads summarized in the table.
 All were created with VMM templates.

 | Workload | # VMs | Minimum RAM (GB) | Maximum RAM (GB) | Logical disk size (GB) per VM | Maximum IOPS |
 | --- | --- | --- | --- | --- | --- |